• Skip to main content

 This is the crown jewel of all salads, the one that adds a vibrant, fresh punch to any meal.
 It’s always unbelievably satisfying and dressed in incredible flavor.

 If there was a green salad made for the cooler seasons, this would be it.
-Unlike our zesty Vietnamese Mango Salad that’s served cold and perfect for Summer, Bò Xào Xà Lách Xoong comes topped with a toasty layer of warm beef.
+Unlike our zesty Vietnamese Mango Salad that’s served cold and perfect for Summer, Bò Xào Xà Lách Xoong comes topped with a warm layer of beef.

 The meat is stir fried until succulent perfection while the sauce slowly thickens to become a glorious gravy and infuses with ANY dressing.